LuceleneL/Portparser/README.md

+# Portparser

-This repository has all the files used in the paper "Towards Portparser -- a highly accurate parsing system for Brazilian Portuguese following the Universal Dependencies framework".
+This repository has all the files used in the paper "[Towards Portparser -- a highly accurate parsing system for Brazilian Portuguese following the Universal Dependencies framework]()".

+This paper presents a parsing model -- whose corresponding system is named Portparser -- for Brazilian Portuguese, which outperforms current systems for this language.
+Following the Universal Dependencies (UD) framework, we build our model by using a manually annotated corpus ([Porttinari-base](https://sites.google.com/icmc.usp.br/poetisa/porttinari)) for training.
+We test different parsing methods and explore parameter settings in order to propose a highly accurate model, encompassing not only the dependency annotation, but also the Part of Speech tagging and the identification of lemmas and the related morphological features.
+Our experiments show that our best model achieves around 99\% accuracy for Part of Speech tagging, lemma, and morphological features, with around 95\% for dependency annotation, surpassing known systems for Portuguese by up to 7\% accuracy.
+Furthermore, we conduct an error analysis of the proposed model to show the current limitations and challenges for future works.

+## File Structure

 These files in the following directories:
 - Portparser_model - the model proposed in the paper to be used with UDPipe 2;